Music Requirements

 Requirements for the Minor in Music

-Music 111, 181, 182; one semester of music history chosen from Music 241, 242, 252, 341 (or other courses approved by the department); two four-credit music courses at the 200 level or higher; two semesters of applied lessons (both of which must be taken on the same instrument and for credit); and one semester of ensemble participation (for credit).
+Music 111, 181, 182; one semester of music history chosen from Music 241, 242, 252, 341 (or other courses approved by the department); two four-credit music courses at the 200 level or higher (MU 153 may also be counted as an elective); two semesters of applied lessons (both of which must be taken on the same instrument and for credit); and one semester of ensemble participation (for credit).
 The College does not subsidize the cost of lessons for minors.
 For additional information concerning applied music options, refer to the statement below.

 Honors in Music